diodechain/website/_docs/edgev2.md

 # Client Implementation

-The reference implementation used in the testnet is the open source [Diode GO Client](https://github.com/diodechain/diode_go_client).
+The reference implementation used in the prenet is the open source [Diode GO Client](https://github.com/diodechain/diode_go_client).

 ## Data types